 What is the Jungle Cruise

 The Jungle Cruise is a simple premise.
-You are taking a riverboat expedition through remote untamed jungle.
+You are taking a riverboat expedition through the remote untamed jungle.
 You will encounter wild animals.
 Lush jungle and untouched civilizations.
 There is almost no thrill element and the boat ride itself is calm and relaxed with no drop or scares.
 You are provided a guide who will narrate the journey for you as you explore the remote jungles of India and Africa, and the Amazon…it’s not exactly geographically correct!

 As the ride passes through the heavily planted and now very mature jungle foliage you encounter models and animatronics of various jungle creatures, Lions, Tigers, Elephants, Giraffes, Gorillas, Hippos, Snakes, Elephants, Phirana, Monkeys, and Elephants.
 Before finally encountering a remote, gang of Monkeys* who have attacked previous expeditions, and who now decide to attack the cruise.
 Again these are Animatronics, there is nothing real in the Jungle.

 The Queue is often quite short, the ride has good throughput and despite being popular for all ages and having no height limit even at busy times the queue is often less than other family rides.
 This is fortunate as there is little good to say about the queue area as you meander around a replica boathouse there is not much to see or do, but at least there is some shade on hot days.
 There are a few interesting artifacts dotted about and clips from the cruise help set the scene but overall it’s one to forget.

 You enter the ride vehicle a large tramp steamer from the Golden era of exploration of the early 1900s.
-The Boats have seating area along the center and the outside edge of the boat taking 20+ people per boat.
+The Boats have seating areas along the center and the outside edge of the boat taking 20+ people per boat.
 The central seats offer better views as you get good views of both sides.

 The trip itself is simple as the boat sails around the waterway.
 There are no surprises or thrill elements to the ride itself just a basic cruise the excitement comes from the different scenes and set pieces and the accompanying Narration performed by your skipper along the way.